rzommers/MISO/rtd/docs/editors.md

 Remaining issues that need to be resolved:

 1. OpenCascade - Current solution is to download a file linked online.
 Better solution would be to download and install directly from the [OpenCascade Website](https://dev.opencascade.org/release).
-2. MotorModel Tests - Section needs to be updated when problems are resolved
+2. MotorModel Tests - Section needs to be updated when current bugs are resolved
-3. ESP - It is currently built in such a way that PUMI is not properly visualized, and fails the MFEM tests.
-A correction needs to be made and subsequent steps must be tested to confirm that the process still works properly.

 The Readthedocs portion of this repository includes the following files/folders: